 1 hitotsu 一つ 2 futatsu 二つ 3 mittsu 三つ

 4 yottsu 四つ 5 itsutsu 五つ 6 muttsu 六つ

 7 nanatsu 七つ 8 yattsu 八つ 9 kokonotsu 九つ

 10 too 十

-While shopping, it is useful to know that Japan labels where the products are from. 産 “san” is the indicator on the label to look for.
+While shopping, it is useful to know that Japan labels where the products are from. 産 “san” is the indicator on the label to look for; it will come after the country or prefecture place name.
 Some farmers markets in Okinawa will even label the produce by town/city or even by farmer.
 Some examples: